 The humanistic concerns underlying medical imaging technologies are critical to translating MICCAI research into the clinic and into society as a whole.
 Asking fundamentally human questions about medical technology can also lead us to identify challenges and new scientific domains that ensure that what we are researching can truly have the positive impact on society that all researchers hope for.

 Traditionally, MICCAI workshops/tutorials and research papers have focused on proposing cutting-edge research methodologies for solving medical-data driven problems.
 However, such pioneering works come with a pool of overlooked challenges and issues that need to be carefully addressed if we were to take MICCAI to the exciting and mostly needed step of translational medicine as a community.
-Developing new technologies for the healthcare sector, particularly in medical imaging, is paired with fundamental questions and big unsolved challenges that need to be spotlit for our MICCAI community, which include ensuring fairness in AI and medical technology, circumventing gender/race/socioeconomic biases embedded in medical data, understanding the role of human clinicians in increasingly computerized healthcare, defining the relationship between medical knowledge derived from AI and human experts, and many other ethical and philosophical questions.
+Developing new technologies for the healthcare sector, particularly in medical imaging, is paired with fundamental questions and big unsolved challenges that need to be spotlit for our MICCAI community.
+These include ensuring fairness in AI and medical technology, circumventing gender/race/socioeconomic biases embedded in medical data, understanding the role of human clinicians in increasingly computerized healthcare, defining the relationship between medical knowledge derived from AI and human experts, the lack of robust evaluation frameworks, policy ambiguity, and the pressing need for comprehensive regulations to guide the responsible development and deployment of these technologies.
 Such fundamental questions remain scattered across different MICCAI papers, meetings, and keynote talks over the past several years; they have yet to find a singular forum where they can be defined, debated, and discussed in a detailed and principled manner by all members of the MICCAI community.

 EPIMI topics of interest include traditional bioethical concerns related to medical imaging and medical artificial intelligence such as: